nuclio/nuclio/README.md

 ## Overview

-Nuclio is a new "serverless" project, derived from Iguazio's elastic data life-cycle management service for high-performance events and data processing.
+Nuclio is a high-performace "serverless" framework focused on data, io, and compute intensive workloads, it is well integrated with data science tools like [Jupyter](https://jupyter.org/) and [KubeFlow](https://www.kubeflow.org/), variety of data and streaming sources, CPUs and GPUs.
+Nuclio project started in 2017, it is constantly evolving, and is used in production by many start-ups and enterprises.

 You can use Nuclio as a standalone Docker container or on top of an existing [Kubernetes](https://kubernetes.io) cluster.
 See deployment instructions in the Nuclio documentation.
+You can also use Nuclio through a fully managed service (in the cloud or on-prem) in [Iguazio's data science PaaS](https://www.iguazio.com/).
+You can [try it for free](https://www.iguazio.com/lp/14-day-free-trial-in-the-cloud/).

+To use Nuclio from a Notebook or if you would like to create and manage functions through code, see [Nuclio Jupyter and SDK project](https://github.com/nuclio/nuclio-jupyter).
+Nuclio is also an integral part of the new [MLRun - for ML function automation](https://github.com/mlrun/mlrun) and [KubeFlow ML Pipeline](https://www.kubeflow.org/docs/components/misc/nuclio/).

 Nuclio is extremely fast.
 A single function instance can process hundreds of thousands of HTTP requests or data records per second.
 This is 10-100 times faster than some other frameworks.
-To learn more about how Nuclio works, see the Nuclio [architecture](/docs/concepts/architecture.md) documentation, go over a [recent presentation](https://www.slideshare.net/iguazio/running-highspeed-serverless-with-nuclio) or watch [Nuclio Serverless and AI webinar](https://www.youtube.com/watch?v=pTCx569Kd4A).
+To learn more about how Nuclio works, see the Nuclio [architecture](/docs/concepts/architecture.md) documentation, read this review of [Nuclio vs AWS Lambda](https://theburningmonk.com/2019/04/comparing-nuclio-and-aws-lambda/) or watch [Nuclio Serverless and AI webinar](https://www.youtube.com/watch?v=pTCx569Kd4A).
 Additional articles and tutorials are listed in [Nuclio web site](https://nuclio.io/).

 For further questions and support, [click to join](https://lit-oasis-83353.herokuapp.com) the [Nuclio Slack](https://nuclio-io.slack.com) workspace.